Vungle takes its marketing platform to Samsung Galaxy Apps store

-Vungle said it has teamed up with Samsung to bring its performance-marketing platform to enable in-app video ads on the Samsung Galaxy Apps app store.
+Performance-marketing platform Vungle announced it has teamed up with Samsung to enable in-app video ads on the Samsung Galaxy Apps store.

 That’s a step up for Samsung’s store, which is embedded on every Samsung smartphone, and it will help developers monetize their apps and games on the store.

 The partnership will give developers the ability to access customized promotional placements in Galaxy Apps — a store that features entertainment, gaming, and productivity-boosting applications for Galaxy devices.
-This new relationship will provide developers with access to new promotional opportunities while consumers are searching for apps.
+This relationship will provide developers with access to new promotional opportunities while consumers are searching for apps.

 Development teams for Samsung and Vungle have designed custom placements within the store and have streamlined the app acquisition experience.